 10. QUEEN’S BATH

 Water and aromatic oils or milk or rose water or what?
-It is a huge swimming pool will steps leading in, a pipe like inlet that pours in water, an outlet that can be plugged in to let the water out.
+It is a vast swimming pool with steps leading in.
+There is a pipe-like inlet that pours in water, an outlet that can be plugged in to let the water out.

 11. LOTUS MAHAL & ELEPHANT’S STABLE